DuaneOne/House-Electrical-Power-Usage-Monitor-Including-Generator/README.md

 &gt; use housePower

-&gt; create user grafana1 with password 'your\_password' with all privileges \#Note, I made my Pi, InfluxDB, and Grafana passwords all the same to make it easier for me.
+&gt; create user grafana1 with password 'your\_password' with all privileges  &nbsp; \#Note, I made my Pi, InfluxDB, and Grafana passwords all the same to make it easier for me.

 &gt; grant all privileges on housePower to grafana1